MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/Lab05/Lab05_Integrate_AI.md

     ![review the document](media/350b676210cd8c18a068ed9daad5ae2c.png)

-1. Navigate to <https://make.powerapps.com/> and make sure you are in the Dev environment.
+1. Navigate to `https://make.powerapps.com/` and make sure you are in the Dev environment.

 1. Click **...
 More** and select **Discover all**.

     ![Select discover all](media/c510f3d64df649bdd98db8c4dc576d5b.png)

-1. Under AI select **Ai models**.
+1. Under AI select **AI models**.

     ![Select AI models](media/7c02d33f0ea540be17d9a8dbeb250f97.png)